Mindfulness Teacher

 Duty of Care

-As a Mindfulness Teacher, you have a duty of care for every person who you support.
+As a Mindfulness Teacher, you have a duty of care for every person of any age who you support.

 This is a professional and legal requirement.